Resident Evil and The Castle

 For more on The Village portion of the demo and my gameplay video, go here: Resident Evil Village Demo | The Village Scenario

 I’ve already seen a few reviews of Resident Evil Village from sources like IGN.
-When I compare those reviews with my experience with the demo, I get a sense of common ground.
-The Resident Evil franchise looks to be focusing on the action again instead of horror.
+Comparing those reviews with my experience with the demo gives me a sense of common ground.
+The Resident Evil franchise looks to be focusing on action again instead of horror.